 Benefits and Outcomes:

-Beyond the benefits to the individual and department, this Seminar offers the following to individual participants, as START Fellows:
+Beyond the benefits to the department, this Seminar offers the following to individual participants, as START Fellows:

-- Each faculty or graduate student member of the change team will receive a research stipend (faculty) or award (graduate student) at the amount of $1,000, paid at the end of the Spring Term 2021.
+- Two faculty or graduate student members of the change team will receive a research stipend (faculty) or award (graduate student) at the amount of $1,000, paid at the end of the Spring Term 2024.
 Payable as a stipend or award, the expectation would be that these funds would be used at the discretion of the team, to (partially or fully) carry out the change project and fund any personalized professional development needed.
-If parts of projects focus on anti-Black racism, the university also offers additional seed funding beyond what this project provides.

-- If an undergraduate serves as a member of the team, the stipends are allocated to Sheridan’s reimbursement of the student for hourly UTA work during the January Institute and Spring and Summer Terms, processed through the department, at the department’s standard UTA rate.
+- For each team, the Sheridan Center will make an award to one undergraduate of $1475 for work conducted during the January Institute and Spring Term.
 (University guidelines for UTA work, such as the weekly hourly limit, should be followed.)
-SPRINT funding from the College may also be available over Summer 2021.
+The undergraduate must be eligible to be employed by the university as a student worker (e.g., enrolled in Spring Term 2024).
+SPRINT funding from the College may also be available over Summer 2024.
+For questions, please contact [email protected].

-Applications are due on Monday, December 7.
-(Please note that December 7 is an extension of the previous deadline, Nov 30.)
+Applications are due on Friday, October 27.
 Please submit one application per team, as an attachment to [email protected].

-- Names and contact information for up to three team members, as well as a brief (1-2 lines) rationale for their inclusion on the team.
+- Provide names and contact information for up to three team members, as well as a brief (1-2 lines) rationale for their inclusion on the team.
 At least one team member should be a faculty member who will be teaching the new/revised course.
+If the new/revised course is primarily an undergraduate-level course, at least one team member should be an undergraduate.

 - Please acknowledge commitment to the program expectations named above.